AppleCraft-Net/MCRealTime/README.md

-IT SUPPORTS THE VERSIONS 1.8 - 1.15 !
+IT SUPPORTS THE VERSIONS 1.8 - 1.15 (Spigot: 1.15.1) !

-The only one complication is, that you can not execute the /time set <time> command and you can't sleep at night in minecraft !
+The only one complication is, that you can not execute the /time set  command and you can't sleep at night and in newer versions you can sleep, but without changes of time in minecraft !